l4u/l4u.github.io/README.md

+# Compile less

+Use less 1.3
+lessc --compress assets/less/main.less > assets/css/main.css

 # Minimal Mistakes

 Jekyll is pretty rad and figured releasing a cleaned up version of [my setup](http://mademistakes.com) as a theme to hack up and use would be cool.
 So here be that theme --- I call it **[Minimal Mistakes](http://mmistakes.github.io/minimal-mistakes)**, a responsive Jekyll theme with editorial tendencies.

 ## Minimal Mistakes is all about:

 * Responsive templates.
 Looking good on mobile, tablet, and desktop.
 * Gracefully degrading in older browsers.
 Compatible with Internet Explorer 8+ and all modern browsers.
 * Minimal embellishments.
 Content first --- other widget nonsense never.
 * Large feature images for posts and pages.
 * Simple and clear permalink structure *(ie: domain.com/category/post-title)*